Essential Gear at a Glance

 Consider pack sizing matching your fishing style.
 Day trips require compact lumbar packs whilst multi-day float trips demand larger boat bags.
 Quality packs withstand years of abuse across varied environments.

-Recommended Features:
+Essential Features:

 - Waterproof or highly water-resistant construction (IPX6 minimum)